-It was created by making a new simulation, and then using the Edit / Add Family... command with the 3D Collapsing Cloud quick setup, edited to a family size of 100, a radius of 5.0e8 m, a luminosity of 1.0e25 W, a mass of 1.0e30 kg, and a semi-major axis bias of 3.
+This simulation shows a cloud of 100 identical objects that are initially stationary, and which collapse towards their barycenter when the simulation is set running.
+It was created by making a new simulation, and then using the Edit / Add Family... command with the '3D Collapsing Cloud' quick setup, edited to a family size of 100, a radius of 5.0e8 m, a luminosity of 1.0e25 W, a mass of 1.0e30 kg, and a semi-major axis bias of 3.
 The original central object was then removed.

 Copyright © 2005-2023, AstroGrav Astronomy Software